-Safeguarding training assurance from 3rd party providers/contractors party suppliers receive local safeguarding information (the school's safeguarding leaflet and code of conduct) so that they understand what is expected of them, how to raise any concerns and how to deal with any difficult situations they may find themselves in.
+It is the responsibility of the school and trust to seek assurance from the 3rd party supplier/contractor as to the level of safeguarding training they provide to their staff (it is perfectly acceptable to ask and challenge for this information so that the school has the assurance needed).
+In addition to this, the school and trust will ensure that contractors/3rd party suppliers receive local safeguarding information (the school's safeguarding leaflet and code of conduct) so that they understand what is expected of them, how to raise any concerns and how to deal with any difficult situations they may find themselves in.
 The safeguarding information for contractors/3rd party suppliers is also about them protecting themselves as much as it is about protecting the children and young people in school.